Many times parents will say they don’t have the patience to homeschool. Does homeschooling require patience? Yes and no.

-I don’t have the patience to homeschool is one of the most used phrases I hear in regards to reasons people say they don’t homeschool.
+I don’t have the patience to homeschool is one of the most used phrases I hear in regards to reasons not to homeschool.
 Patience is something that is severely lacking in today’s society because we are a rush, rush, rush culture.
 I am guilty.
 I have zero patience for certain things.
-Waiting in line, waiting on people to call, email, or text me back, and waiting for holidays are all things that make me antsy.
+Waiting in line, waiting for people to call, email, or text me back, and waiting for holidays are all things that make me antsy.
 I am not patient and have been known to go searching for Christmas presents…

 I don’t know one homeschool mom who will tell you that they are a living example of patience.
 The same can be said for most parents.
 Homeschooling is hard, just like parenting.
 Homeschooling is messy, just like being a mom.
 Homeschooling is exhausting, so is being a mom.
 Homeschooling, in a sense, can be an awesome extension of being a parent.

 Believe it or not, you do not need a lot of patience to homeschool.
 Homeschooling, however, does require three things that I can almost guarantee you are qualified to do.

 You must love your children, and have a great desire to do what is best for them.
 I don’t know one mom, that would say they don’t meet this requirement.